 What wines can cause more weight gain?

 Some wines can cause a person to pack a few more pounds than others.
-In general, dry varieties have lower calories than sweet ones.
+In general, dry varieties have fewer calories than sweet ones.
 However, sparkling wines have the lowest caloric content.
-White and rose wines also pack in fewer calories than red wines.
+White and rose wines also pack fewer calories than red wines.

 What is a Wine Belly?